 - Mangrove Bay - The Riverwalk meanders along the western edge of this delightful tropical community, overlooking mangroves rich with local wildlife.

 - Lagoon Bridge - This pedestrian and bicycle bridge connects the Riverwalk behind the Best Western Hotel to the southern tip of the Jupiter Yacht Club marina.
 Enjoy views of the tranquil lagoon, fish and the occasional manatee.
 Free public parking is available at the Jupiter Yacht Club.

 - Jupiter Yacht Club - Enjoy shopping and dining as you stroll northward through this 89-slip marina.
 Public slips are available for visitors arriving by boat.
 Free public parking is also available.

 - The Plaza Down Under on the Riverwalk - A perfect location for community events, festivals, markets and entertainment, the Plaza is tucked under the east span of the Indiantown Road Bridge.
 Free public parking.

-- Burt Reynolds Park - Nestled between the Intracoastal and the "Oxbow" waterway, this park offers boat access to Jupiter's many waterways.
+- Burt Reynolds Park - Nestled between the Intracoastal and the "Oxbow" waterways, this park offers boat access to Jupiter's many waterways.
 The park is also home to the River Center, which features live aquatic tanks, interactive exhibits and touch tanks.
 Visitors can learn about the Loxahachee River, Florida’s first Wild and Scenic River.

 - Inlet Village - Future plans for this seaside village will be inspired by the history and character of its once active fishing industry.
 With the historic Jupiter Lighthouse as a backdrop, views from the planned shopping promenade will be hard to match.